KorboYi/micro_ros_pico_w_brazo/README.md

 ### 3. Compile the Firmware

-To indicate which host the agent is running on, modify the `ROS_AGENT_IP_ADDR` constant in [`src/main.cpp`](src/main.cpp).
-You can also change the Wi‑Fi settings via the `SSID` and `PSWD` constants.
-These are the only values you typically need to modify in the codebase.
+Before building, set the network and agent parameters in `src/main.cpp`: update `ROS_AGENT_IP_ADDR` to the host IP where the micro-ROS agent runs, change `ROS_DOMAIN_ID` to your ROS domain ID, and replace `SSID` and `PSWD` with your Wi‑Fi credentials.
+In most cases these are the only values you need to change.

 Once the Pico SDK is ready, compile the repository: